http2/http2.github.io/index.md

 consensus over individual portions.

-See [our charter](http://datatracker.ietf.org/wg/httpbis/charter/) for more details of the scope of the work, and the [implementations list](https://github.com/http2/http2-spec/wiki/Implementations) to find code that does HTTP/2.0.
+See [our charter](http://datatracker.ietf.org/wg/httpbis/charter/) for more details of the scope of the work.

 ## Deliverables